teivah/100-go-mistakes/docs/index.md

 ### Using `defer` inside a loop (#35)

+???+ info "TL;DR"

-**TL;DR**: Extracting loop logic inside a function leads to executing a `defer` statement at the end of each iteration.
+    Extracting loop logic inside a function leads to executing a `defer` statement at the end of each iteration.

 The `defer` statement delays a call’s execution until the surrounding function returns.
 It’s mainly used to reduce boilerplate code.
 For example, if a resource has to be closed eventually, we can use `defer` to avoid repeating the closure calls before every single `return`.